-We selected samples and considered the methodology and the appropriateness of the valuation models and inputs used to value the investment properties.
-Further, we used our internal specialists to assess the valuation of significant investment properties located outside the State of Kuwait.
+We assessed the design and implementation of controls over the inputs and assumptions used in the valuation models, selected samples and considered the methodology and the appropriateness of the valuation models and inputs used to value the investment properties.
+Further, we used our internal specialists to assess the valuation of significant investment properties located outside the Middle East.
 As part of these audit procedures, we assessed the accuracy of key inputs used in the valuation such as the rents, gross multiplier yield, market comparable, and discount rates.
 We also evaluated the Group's assessment whether objective evidence of impairment exists for international investment properties.
 The disclosure relating to the investment properties is given in Note 15 to the consolidated financial statements.

-Other information included in the Group's 2020 Annual Report
+Other information included in the Group's 2021 Annual Report

 Management is responsible for the other information.
-Other information consists of the information included in the Group's 2020 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2021 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 We obtained the report of the Bank's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of our auditor's report.